FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/best-practices-spiky-registration.md

 Congrats!
 Your new massively multiplayer online (MMO) game is ready and you’re all set to launch.
 However, you’re not sure whether your servers can handle the load or whether the registration will fail under extreme load on launch day.
 If things really go wrong, you might lose users and revenue, which could possibly even lead to the failure of your game.

 But you don’t have to panic.
 There are steps you can take to make sure your servers can handle any spikes in registration traffic.
-Most of the tips and best practices listed in this chapter will focus on user registration for online games, but they can also apply across different aspects of your online platform.
+Most of the tips and best practices listed in this article will focus on user registration for online games, but they can also apply across different aspects of your online platform.
 They can help you save your launch day from disaster.

 ## Why Do You Need to Manage Launch Day Spikes?

-{% include _image.liquid src="/assets/img/advice/spiky-game-day-launches/progressive-registration-steps.png" alt="Common Categories of Progressive Registration" class="img-fluid" figure=false %}

 Launch days can be chaotic for games, and even more so for online games.
 You need to be mindful of the following issues: